MuhammadRidha7/Shia-vs-Sunni/README.md

 This event has also been mentioned in `Sahih Muslim, vol 7, page 130, hadith 6414`, but with less details.

-Umm Salama asked The Prophet (s), "Am I not among you Ahl al-Bayt?", to which The Prophet (s) responded: You're a good person, and you're among the wives (and that is enough for you). \
+Umm Salama asked The Prophet (s), "Am I not among you Ahl al-Bayt?", to which The Prophet (s) responded: You're a good person, and you're among the wives. \
 `Tafsir Durr ul-Manthur, by Suyuti, vol 5, page 198` \
 `Tarikh Madina Damishq, by Ibn Asakir, vol 13, page 207` \
 `Tafsir Alusi, vol 22, page 14` \